ryasmi/Scorebook/README.md

 ```

 ### 1.2 Node
 Scorebook is also available as a node package called "scorebook".
-You can install it to your local repository using `npm install scorebook --save-dev` and you can use the library with node by using `var scorebook = require("scorebook").scorebook;` in your JavaScript file.
+You can install it to your local repository using `npm install scorebook --save` and you can use the library with node by using `var scorebook = require("scorebook").scorebook;` in your JavaScript file.

 ### 1.3 Versioning
 This project is maintained under the [semantic versioning guidlines](http://semver.org/).
 This means that releases will have the following format `<major>.<minor>.<patch>`.